NeuroTechX/ntx_slack_archive/general.md

  >but yeah the raw data would do as well

-2/21/2017 11:53 AM
+2/21/2017 11:54 AM

  **firassafieddine** :

- >i have the SDK but i did not manage to make it work :confused:
+ >yeah i tried with mindyourOSCs, it doesnt show "interpreted values"